 5. Divide & Preshape – 12:45 p.m.

 Dump the contents of your bulk fermentation container to an unfloured work surface.
 Lightly dust the top of the dough with flour and, using a bench knife, divide the mass in half.
 Gently form each piece into a round on the counter using your bench knife and a flour-dusted hand.
+See my guide to preshaping sourdough bread dough for a video and more tips on preshaping.

 Let the dough rest uncovered for 30 minutes until it relaxes outward.